h1xxx/linuxconsole/content/www.md

 # # web browser

-I tested many console webrowsers - w3m, lynx, links and elinks, and
+I tested many console web browsers - w3m, lynx, links and elinks, and
-definietly *w3m* has the best browsing experience for me.
+definitely *w3m* has the best browsing experience for me.
 I really enjoy
-using it - has vi key bindings, webpage rendering is intuitive, it can be
+using it - it has vi key bindings, webpage rendering is intuitive, it can be
 configured to show pictures, play videos or to download websites and
 torrents.

 Default settings in w3m are alright, just one thing bothered me - the color
 of the links.
 By default it's blue and it's not that well visible in the
 console.
-I change it to green, replacing it with image link color like that:
+I change it to green, switching it with image link color like that:
 ```
 anchor_color 	blue -> green
 image_color 	green -> blue